ZeniteSolar/battery-charger/README.md

 - [x] implement modbus communication with the power supply
 - [x] implement custom waveform generation
 - [x] implement voltage and current measurements
-- [x] implement capacity and energy measurements
+- [x] implement capacity and energy computations
 - [ ] transfer `states` to a _json config file_
 - [ ] transfer `charge_program` to the _json config file_
 - [ ] add the _json config file_ as an argument from _command line_